maitreverge/minishell_101/ressources/maitreverge/README.md

 The `getenv` function is a standard C function that retrieves the value of an environment variable.

-- ***Function Description***:: `getenv` searches the environment list provided by the host environment (the operating system, in most cases) to find the environment variable name, and returns a pointer to the value of the variable, or NULL if the variable is not found.
+- ***Function Description***: `getenv` searches the environment list provided by the host environment (the operating system, in most cases) to find the environment variable name, and returns a pointer to the value of the variable, or NULL if the variable is not found.

 - ***Prototype***: `char *getenv(const char *name);`